 Breakdown of a Typical Road Bike

 The frame is what we may call the trunk of any bike.
 However, it’s size and shape differ from other types of bikes.
 The frame is usually made of steel, aluminum, carbon, and even titanium.
+Bike frames have an important use of holding bike frame bag to carry useful accessories.

 Traditional, or you might call older, and bikes have a frame with a flat top tube and a shorter seat post.
 But newer frames contain a sloping top tube that makes it smaller and lighter.
 It makes the geometry more compact.